sonia-kwak/sonia-kwak.github.io/src/pages/vtex-design-system/index.md

 ![](./table_bench.png "Benchmarking other digital products for the Table component.")
 ```

-We split the component in subcomponents that we would address one by one, making sure we were intentional in every design detail even for such a complex component.
+For this daunting task, we split the component in subcomponents that we would address one by one, making sure we were intentional in every design detail without being overwhelmed by its complexity.

 <!-- ```grid|1
 ![](./table.png)